dechainers/dechainy/docs/api/configurations.md

     * dechainy.utility.Dict
     * builtins.dict

-`InterfaceHolder(name: str)`
+`MetricFeatures(swap: bool = False, empty: bool = False, export: bool = False)`
-:   Simple class to store information concerning the programs attached to an interface
+:   Class to represent all the possible features for an Adaptmon metric

     Attributes:
-        name (str): The name of the interface ingress_xdp (List[Program]): The list of programs attached to ingress hook in XDP mode ingress_tc (List[Program]): The list of programs attached to ingress hook in TC mode egress_xdp (List[Program]): The list of programs attached to egress hook in XDP mode egress_tc (List[Program]): The list of programs attached to egress hook in TC mode

-    ### Ancestors (in MRO)

-    * dechainy.utility.Dict
-    * builtins.dict
+        swap(bool): True if the metric requires swapping programs, False otherwise empty(bool): True if the metric needs to be emptied, False otherwise export(bool): True if the metric needs to be exported, False otherwise

 `MitigatorRule(obj: dict = None)`
 :   Class to represent a mitigator rule

     Attributes:
         ip (str): The Ip to block
-        netmask (str): The length of the netmask.
+        netmask (int): The length of the netmask.
 Default 32.

     ### Ancestors (in MRO)